caojohnny/lagger/README.md

 server time, disables damage to you, prevents mob targeting, etc. to make debugging easier

+# Things I'm Considering

+- Since this plugin was meant to be standalone, it would be nice to have a `/heal` and a `/item` command like EssentialsX

 # Credits

 Built with [IntelliJ IDEA](https://www.jetbrains.com/idea/)